pinax/pinax-documents/README.md

 Create a new Folder.

 A folder can be created as a subfolder of an existing folder.
-To get this relationship specify the parent folder by adding `?p=3` URL kwarg, where `3` is the PK of the desired "parent" folder.
+To create this relationship specify a parent folder by adding `?p=3` URL kwarg to the GET request, where `3` is the PK of the desired "parent" folder.

 URL: `pinax_documents:folder_create`